Mike Belkin: Youth, junior, and college tennis

 Belkin was one of Canada's early tennis phenoms, with his parents moving to Miami Beach when he was 12 for the sake of his tennis.
 He won the United States National Boys' (15 and under) singles championship, and won the prestigious Orange Bowl boys and junior (18 and under) singles titles, coincidentally played in Miami Beach, in 1960 and 1961 respectively.

-While still a student at Miami Beach High School, the right-handed Belkin was Florida men's champion.
+While still a student at Miami Beach Senior High School, the right-handed Belkin was Florida men's champion.
 He was also U.S. National Junior Champion (18 and under) champion, according to a March 1963 Sports Illustrated article.
 Belkin was an excellent clay court player without any tournament experience on grass.
 His game was built around a baseline game with both a solid forehand and two-handed backhand.
 At that time, the 17-year-old Belkin was 3 months into revising his game to include serve and volley technique.

 Belkin was a top-ranking collegiate player attending the University of Miami.
 He reached the finals of the 1965 NCAA individual championships where he lost to Arthur Ashe.